Light mode on. Physics cord simulation.

 Information architecture

-To keep navigation shallow, I designed a floating bottom tab bar with four core tabs: Dashboard, Clients, Invoices and Reminders.
+Navigation stays shallow with a floating bottom tab bar and four core tabs: Dashboard, Clients, Invoices and Reminders.
 Settings and Currency are accessible from any tab via modal overlays.
-First-time users complete a short onboarding that collects their name, default currency and a business name, followed by a paywall outlining the free vs Pro tiers.
+First-time users complete a short onboarding flow before reaching the dashboard.

 TabPurpose